-For money market funds, at least one year.
-For bond funds, at least three years.
-And for balanced and equity funds, at least five years.
-This is just my opinion by the way.
+For money market funds, at least one year, but up to 2 years is recommended.
+For bond funds, at least three years, but up to 7 years is recommended.
+And, for balanced and equity funds, at least five years, but the longer, the better.

 A List of Mutual Fund Resources:

-Here are the past articles I’ve already written about mutual funds:
+Here are past articles I’ve already written about mutual funds:

 - Mutual Fund Companies in the Philippines

 - Advantages and Disadvantages of Mutual Funds

 - Mutual Funds vs Unit Investment Trust Funds